Rjacobucci/regsem/README.md

 Install
 -------

-To install the latest semtree package directly from GitHub, copy the following line into R:
+To install the latest regsem package directly from GitHub, copy the following line into R:

     library(regsem)
-    devtools::install_github("regsem","Rjacobucci")
+    devtools::install_github("Rjacobucci/regsem")

 Literature
 ----------